plaid/quickstart/README.md

 > NOTE: `.env` files are a convenient local development tool.
 Never run a production application
 > using an environment file with secrets in it.

-## 3. Run the quickstart
+## 3. Run the Quickstart

 There are two ways to run the various language quickstarts in this repository.
 You can simply choose to use Docker, or you can run the code directly.
 If you would like to run the code directly, skip to the [Run without Docker](#run-without-docker) section.

-If you are using Windows and choose not to use Docker, this quickstart assumes you are using some sort of Unix-like environment on Windows, such as Cygwin or WSL.
-Scripts in this repo may rely on things such as `bash`, `grep`, `cat`, etc.

 ### Run with Docker

 #### Pre-requisites

 - `make` available at your command line
-- Docker installed on your machine: https://docs.docker.com/get-docker/
+- Docker installed and running on your machine: https://docs.docker.com/get-docker/
 - Your environment variables populated in `.env`
+- If using Windows, a working Linux installation on Windows 10.
+If you are using Windows and do not already have WSL or Cygwin configured, we recommend [running without Docker](#run-without-docker).

 #### Running